How To Transform Your Yard into a Wildlife Habitat

-Consider the Wildlife: Next time you visit your nursery, look beyond the showiest blooms.
+Next time you visit your nursery, look beyond the showiest blooms.
 In addition to making selections well- suited for your soil, light exposure, and zone, think of the wildlife that depends on your choices.
 If you like hummingbirds, for example, consider which plants attract them.
 These are often red and orange with fluted or bell-shaped flowers.
 Bees prefer golden yellow, but will frequent flowers in blues and purples along with many butterflies.
 Choose some berry-producing shrubs and seed-producing flowers for your songbirds.
 Globe thistle, arbutus, viburnum, service berry, toyon, sunflowers, and holly will keep them around through the seasons.
-Encourage pollinators such as butterflies, moths, and bees.
-Buddleia, hollyhock, verbena, yarrow, agastache, and milkweed are great choices for butterflies.
-Night-active moths like fragrant plants such as cestrum, honeysuckle, nicotiana, and cereus.
-Great bee attractors include herbs like thyme, rosemary, borage, and lavender as well as flowering coreopsis, tagetes, gallardia, and caryopteris.
+Encourage pollinators.
+Buddleia, hollyhock, verbena, salvia, yarrow, hyssop, and milkweed are great choices for butterflies.
+Night-active moths like fragrant plants such as night-blooming jasmine, honeysuckle, nicotiana, and cereus.
+Great bee attracters include herbs like thyme, rosemary, borage, and lavender as well as flowering coreopsis, tagetes, gallardia, and caryopteris.

 Add a birdbath, toad house, or lizard habitat to keep your areas naturally pest-free.
 Toads like to rehydrate in shallow pools and saucers then retreat under logs, rocks, and low leafy plants.
 Lizards and skinks prefer warm surfaces for lounging such as rocks, concrete, and terra cotta.
 Keep these things tucked into garden beds and along borders.
 Mulches of leaf-litter are perfect places for lizards to hide while feasting on the insects there.
 Take some time to research your native flora and fauna.
 Choose to attract your personal favorites.